Features

 1. Soil

 Soil naturally tops the list of materials used in road construction.
-It is the eventual point which supports the complete structure of the road.
+It is the eventual point that supports the complete structure of the road.

-Indeed, soil is the primary road material for the foundation, subgrade, or the pavement in the case of low traffic rural roads.
-It provides the essential flat base that offers the vital support for the road structure.
+Indeed, the soil is the primary road material for the foundation, subgrade, or pavement in the case of low-traffic rural roads.
+It provides the essential flat base that offers vital support for the road structure.

 Being a natural material, soils have different qualities that need to be studied carefully before building a road.
 Soils with more clay and silt particles, for example, are prone to erosion and contraction if they come into contact with water.